fufuok/utils/xsync/DOC.md

 func NewMapPresized(sizeHint int) *Map
 ```

 NewMapPresized creates a new Map instance with capacity enough to hold sizeHint entries.
+The capacity is treated as the minimal capacity meaning that the underlying hash table will never shrink to a smaller capacity.
 If sizeHint is zero or negative, the value is ignored.

 ### func \(\*Map\) Clear